Guide to the Honours

 Orders of the British Empire

-The ranks are Commander (CBE), Officer (OBE) and Member (MBE).
+The ranks are Commander (CBE), Officer (OBE), and Member (MBE).

 They are now awarded for prominent national or regional roles and to those making distinguished or notable contributions in their own specific areas of activity.
-The honour of an MBE, in particular, can be given for achievement or service in the community.

 British Empire Medal